 What are the most important things to know about efavirenz?

 Efavirenz can cause serious, life-threatening side effects.
-These include serious mental health problems,problems, and severe rash.
+These include mental health problems,problems, and severe skin rash and allergic reactions.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of mental health problems: